esphome/esphome-docs/cookbook/lvgl.rst

 Grid layout positioning
 -----------------------

 But there's even more!
-With **Grid** layout, you don't even need to give specific widths and height to your widgets.
+With **Grid** layout, you don't need to give specific widths and height to your widgets.
 All you have to do is split the space in proportional rows and columns, and drop the widgets in the cells, all stretched to the cell sizes.
 The same task from above, in a fully automated grid, looks like this:

 .. code-block:: yaml